Kihy/ANIDSC/README.md

 The ANIDSC package should already be installed, just need to import.

 # Running the code
-There is a feature folder for scenario testing that can be used as example
+There is a feature folder for scenario testing that can be used as example.
+For example, `behave features/afterimage.feature`